Ryan-Then/gearworld/CreateNewWorldTutorial.md

 In Croquet, a World is a .js file containing a set of cards.
 You can find the default world in the "worlds" folder within the Croquet directory you created.
 To create your own world, you must create a new .js file in the "worlds" folder and name it.
 It is recommended that you copy the default world and add new cards into it.

-# Creating An Shape-Generating Button (Step-by-step Tutorial)
+# Creating A Shape-Generating Button (Step-by-step Tutorial)

 To create a clickable button, we must have a card in the world file to define the appearance of the button and a behaviour module to link it to an event.
 We will define the card for the shape created by the button within the behaviour module itself.